dominickp/SwitchJobContentsToPrivateData/README.md

-# SwitchJobContentsToPrivateData
+# switch-contents-to-private-data
-Write file contents to private data.
+This script reads the contents of a job file and saves them to private data.
+Job folders are not supported and will fail out.
+Files are read as a UTF-8 string.